DNKonanov/GCB/README.md

 * `Mycoplasma_genes.sif` - information about all genes in the graph in txt format
 * `Mycoplasma_context.txt` - number of different gene contexts for each node in the graph
 * all these files with `_pars` suffix contain the same information for graph with orthologized paralogues
 * a number of folders.
 These folders contain complexity profiles for each genome.
-Structure of folder is described [here](https://github.com/DNKonanov/geneGraph)
+Structure of folders is described [here](https://github.com/DNKonanov/geneGraph)

 Now we should move this `Mycoplasma` folder to `GCB/data`.
 If there is no `data` folder in `GCB` root folder, just create it with `mkdir data`.
 It's all.